Bet on every NFL Week 16 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 16: Best betting apps, promos, sites for Chargers-Cowboys, Steelers-Lions
+How, where to bet on NFL Week 16: Best betting apps, promos, sites for Steelers-Lions, Jaguars-Broncos

-Here's how to bet on the Week 16 NFL schedule, including Panthers vs. Buccaneers and Jaguars vs. Broncos
+Here's how to bet on the Week 16 NFL schedule, including Panthers vs. Buccaneers and Cowboys vs. Chargers

-The Week 16 NFL schedule continues with several pivotal showdowns on Sunday, including Panthers (+3) vs. Buccaneers, Broncos (-3.5) vs. Jaguars, Lions (-7) vs. Steelers and Ravens (-3.5) vs. Patriots.
-The week concludes on Monday Night Football with Colts (+5.5) vs. 49ers as 44-year-old quarterback Philip Rivers gets set for his second start.
-The highest over/under on Sunday's NFL slate is 52 points in Steelers vs. Lions.
+The Week 16 NFL schedule is loaded with matchups that will have playoff implications, including Panthers (+3) vs. Buccaneers, Jaguars vs. Broncos (-3.5), Steelers vs. Lions (-7) and Patriots vs. Ravens (-3.5).
+Then, 44-year-old quarterback Philip Rivers is set to make his second start of the season when the Indianapolis Colts take on the San Francisco 49ers on Monday Night Football.
+The 49ers are favored by 5.5 points in that matchup, and the over/under is 46.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 16 can read more below, along with picks for some of the biggest games.